dunstontc/learn-go/code/Kernighan/tgpl/notes/09-Concurrency-with-Shared-Variables.md

 In the previous chapter, we presented several programs that use goroutines and channels to express concurrency in a direct and natural way.
 However, in doing so, we glossed over a number of important and subtle issues that programmers must bear in mind when writing concurrent code.

-In this chapter, we’ll take a closer look at the mechanics of concurrency.
-In particular, we’ll point out some of the problems associated with sharing variables among multiple goroutines, the analytical techniques for recognizing those problems, and the patterns for solving them.
-Finally, we’ll explain some of the technical differences between goroutines and operating system threads.
+In this chapter, we'll take a closer look at the mechanics of concurrency.
+In particular, we'll point out some of the problems associated with sharing variables among multiple goroutines, the analytical techniques for recognizing those problems, and the patterns for solving them.
+Finally, we'll explain some of the technical differences between goroutines and operating system threads.

 ## 9.1.
 Race Conditions
 ## 9.2.
-Mutual Exclusion: sync.Mutex
+Mutual Exclusion: `sync.Mutex`
 ## 9.3.
-Read/Write Mutexes: sync.RWMutex
+Read/Write Mutexes: `sync.RWMutex`
 ## 9.4.
 Memory Synchronization
 ## 9.5.
-Lazy Initialization: sync.Once
+Lazy Initialization: `sync.Once`
 ## 9.6.
 The Race Detector
 ## 9.7.
 Example: Concurrent Non-Blocking Cache
 ## 9.8.
 Goroutines and Threads
-### 9.8.1
+### 9.8.1 Growable Stacks
-### 9.8.2
+### 9.8.2 Goroutine Scheduling
-### 9.8.3
+### 9.8.3 `GOMAXPROCS`
-### 9.8.4
+### 9.8.4.
+Goroutines Have No Identity